10- The Chamberlain Families of Westmoreland, NH

 “As a matter of reference I am sending you the other line of Westmoreland Chamberlains.
 William Chamberlain1 first of Wobern, settled in Billerica, wife Rebecca.
 Daniel2 b.
 1671, lived in Billerica, wife Mary.
 Thomas3 b.
 1703, 4th child of Daniel lived in Newton.
 Was grantee of Westmoreland as well as some of his children.
 His Children were Isaac, Josiah, Joshua, Jedediah, John and Abigail, and perhaps Job and Increase.” – March 21, 19324

 This is the documentation I have been looking for to confirm that Thomas did in reality have a son named John Chamberlain.
-He was one of the grantees of Westmoreland proving he was alive and part of the family in 1752.
+He was one of the grantees of Westmoreland proving he was alive and part of the family at age 13 in 1752.
 The two John Chamberlains of Westmoreland have often been confused as being the same person.
 However, neither the father Henry Chamberlain nor any of his sons signed the city charter in 1750, nor were they grantees in 1752.

 Children of Thomas Chamberlain and Abigail Pierce